 We are required to use a significant portion of cash generated by our operations to satisfy our fixed lease obligations, which could adversely affect our ability to obtain future financing to support our growth or other operational investments.
 We will require substantial cash flows from operations to make our payments under our operating leases, all of which provide for periodic increases in rent.
-As of December 29, 2016, our minimum annual rental obligations under long-term operating leases for the fiscal years ending December 28, 2017, December 27, 2018 and December 26, 2019 are approximately \$63.3 million, \$71.9 million and \$73.6 million, respectively.
+As of March 30, 2017, our minimum annual rental obligations under long-term operating leases for the thirty-nine weeks ending December 28, 2017, and fiscal years ending December 27, 2018 and December 26, 2019 are approximately \$49.9 million, \$78.2 million and \$79.3 million, respectively.
 If we are not able to make payments under our operating leases, this could trigger defaults under other leases or, in certain circumstances, under our Credit Facilities, which could cause the counterparties or lenders under those agreements to accelerate the obligations due thereunder.